-We’ve got a whole host of qualitative, quantitative and neuromarketing market research techniques that we apply, depending on whether you want to explore the potential of different creative routes, conduct pre-testing using animatics or film, or even track the performance of an ad post-launch.
+We’ve got a whole host of qualitative, quantitative and neuromarketing market research techniques that we apply, depending on whether you want to identify creative start points, explore the potential of different creative routes, conduct pre-testing using animatics or film, or even track the performance of an ad post-launch.

-To research your ad's effectiveness we carry out an evaluation of the campaign against a number of criteria including:
+To research your advertising's effectiveness we carry out an evaluation of the campaign against a number of criteria including:

 Components of a great advertising campaign

-Of course, each ad is unique, but the really great ones tend to have a few, key characteristics in common.
+Of course, each advert is unique, but the really great ones tend to have a few, key characteristics in common.
+They;

 Create both rational and emotional engagement

-Real audience engagement comes from creating content that is able to resonate both rationally and emotionally, thereby engaging both the System 1 and System 2 brain.
+Real audience engagement comes from creating content that resonates both rationally and emotionally, thereby engaging both the System 1 and System 2 parts of the brain.

-Not only does this form of content ensure the attention of the audience, but it also guarantees the ad will be remembered.
-As a result, the brand and the key message are far more likely to come to mind at the time of consideration and purchase.
+Not only does this form of content ensure the attention of the target audience, but it also guarantees the ad will be remembered.
+As a result, brand awareness increases and the key messages are far more likely to come to mind at the time of consideration and purchase.

 Deliver a clear message